SuperVK/sparse-image-repr-bep/bep.typ

   )
 )

-However, when rendering the representations upscaled, the difference becomes apparent.
+However, when rendering the representations upscaled as in @upscaled, the difference becomes apparent.
 Both images are trained in a 100x100 resolution, but the final render is upscaled to 150x150.

 #figure(
   caption: [Comparing the upscaled renders of the representation.
 Not penalizing the size of the Gaussian clearly creates hidden artifacts],